 If you’re someone to buy items online impulsively, it’s best to check if a seller has a refund policy before purchasing an item.

 Never push through with an order if the seller asks you to complete the purchase outside Etsy.

 You can’t file a report on Etsy if you didn’t complete the transaction within the platform.
-If you completed the transaction outside the platform, Etsy can’t investigate the case.
+Etsy can’t investigate the case if you completed the transaction outside the platform.

-If you experience an issue with a seller, the first step is to try and resolve the problem.
+If you experience an issue, the first step is to try and resolve the problem with the same seller.

-Sign in to Etsy and head to Your Account (“You”).
+Sign in to Etsy and head to Your Account.